Retire in Kansas

 Economy and Real Estate Prices

 Kansas's per capita income at $30,811, a bit below the U.S. average.
 Median home prices are much less expensive than in the rest of the U.S. The median home value in the state was $139,000 in January 2012.
-In Kansas City the median home went for $135,900 in the third quarter of 2011 and the cost of living index is 88; in Topeka the median home price in the same period was $104,600 and the cost of living, 79.
+In Kansas City the median home went for $133,100 in the first quarter of 2013 and the cost of living index is 88; in Topeka the median home price in the same period was $98,900 and the cost of living, 79.

 Certified Retirement Communities